KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

     sales of a product.
 The best range of price drops fall between 75% to 100%.

--   Among 87 colours, the top 5 best selling cloth colours are black, white, grey, purple, and blue, and they account for 25%, 17%, 7%, 5%, and 5% of the total units sold.
+-   Among 87 colours, the top 5 best selling clothes colours are black, white, grey, purple, and blue, and they account for 25%, 17%, 7%, 5%, and 5% of the total units sold.

--   Among 63 sizes category, the top 5 best-selling cloth sizes are S, M, XS, L and XXS, and they account for 49%, 22%, 14%, 5%, and 3% of the total units sold.
+-   Among 63 sizes category, the top 5 best-selling clothes sizes are S, M, XS, L and XXS, and they account for 49%, 22%, 14%, 5%, and 3% of the total units sold.